-The participants stay all within the penalty area.
-The facilitator reads out loud a statement about plastic consumption and its impact in the environment.
+The facilitator reads out loud a statement about plastic consumption and its impact in the environment (see list below), possibly showing it with the projector so everyone has it visible.
 The participants, singularly, will have to move according to the fact if they, personally, agree, disagree or are not sure about their position on the statement.
+If they are not sure or they have some controversial position, they should stay in the middle.